discedric/netbox_firmware/docs/development/resources.md

-# Nuttige bronnen en referenties
+# Useful resources and references

-Hier vind je links die je kunnen helpen om deze plugin beter te begrijpen, onderhouden en uit te breiden.
+Here you will find links that can help you better understand, maintain, and extend this plugin.

-## Documentatie
+## Documentation

-- **NetBox Officiële Documentatie**
+- **NetBox Official Documentation**
   https://netbox.dev

 - **NetBox Plugin Development**